tls-stuff/rfc8447bis-new/draft-salowey-tls-rfc8447bis.md

 follows:

-    Values with the first byte in the range 0-254 (decimal) are assigned via Specification Required {{!RFC8126}}.
-Values with the first byte 255 (decimal) are reserved for Private Use {{!RFC8126}}.
+    Values with the first byte in the range 0-254 (decimal) are assigned via Specification Required {{!RFC8126}} .
+Values with the first byte 255 (decimal) are reserved for Private Use {{!RFC8126}} .

 See {{expert-pool}} for additional information about the designated expert pool.

-The Cipher Suites registry has grown significantly and will continue to do so.
+The TLS Cipher Suites registry has grown significantly and will continue to do so.
 To better guide those not intimately involved in TLS, IANA [shall update/has updated] the TLS Cipher Suites registry as follows:

 [The following text needs to be update to reflect the new recommended policy]

-- Add a "Recommended" column to the TLS Cipher Suites registry.
+- Added a "Recommended" column to the TLS Cipher Suites registry.
 The cipher suites that follow in the two tables are marked as "Y".
   All other cipher suites are marked as "N".
 The "Recommended" column is assigned a value of "N" unless explicitly requested, and